wcDogg/synology/nas-setup.md

 ## Default Ports

 Some steps suggest changing the default ports.
 Other steps require defining a port.
-See [README: Ports](README.md/#ports).

 ## Initial